 The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit, Silver&Fit Signature Series, and Silver&Fit Connected! are trademarks of ASH.
+Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.
+Limitations, member fees, and restrictions may apply.
 Participating facilities and fitness chains may vary by location and are subject to change.
-Kits and rewards are subject to change.
+Kits and rewards are subject to change